-- Track 1-1Diaphragmatic Breathing
+- Track 1-1Allergic Asthma

-- Track 1-3Tuberculosis
+- Track 1-2 Diaphragmatic Breathing

-- Track 1-5Acute Respiratory Tract Infection
+- Track 1-3Acute Respiratory Tract Infection

-- Track 1-6Acute Respiratory Distress Syndrome
+- Track 1-4Acute Respiratory Distress Syndrome

 Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung disease that causes obstructed airflow from the lungs.
 Symptoms include breathing difficulty, cough, mucus production and wheezing.
 It's caused by long-term exposure to irritating gases or particulate matter, most often from cigarette smoke.
 People with COPD are at increased risk of developing heart disease, lung cancer and a variety of other conditions.
 Emphysema and chronic bronchitis are the two most common conditions that contribute to COPD.
 The inflamed bronchial tubes produce a lot of mucus.
 This leads to coughing and difficulty breathing.
-It's characterized by a daily cough and mucus production.
+It's characterized by a daily cough and mucus production

 - Track 2-1Chronic Bronchitis